An award-winning news anchor and veteran reporter, Clay Loney brings a wealth of experience to FOX23 News.

 Michael is now happy to call Tulsa home.
 When he is not forecasting the weather for FOX23, Michael enjoys spending time with his family and friends, storm chasing, music and the arts, a round of golf, and rooting for the Indianapolis Colts.

-Megan McClellan joined the FOX23 Severe Weather Team in April 2016 from KTEN-TV in Denison, TX where she focused on the forecast for Southern Oklahoma and North Texas.
+Megan McClellan joined the FOX23 Severe Weather Team in April 2016 from KTEN in Denison, TX where she focused on the forecast for Southern Oklahoma and North Texas.

-Megan considers herself a "Texas Girl, Born & Raised".
-She graduated from Rockwall High School and moved to Norman, Oklahoma to attend the University of Oklahoma (Boomer Sooner!) and get a Bachelor of Science in Meteorology with minors in Mathematics and General Business.
+Megan considers herself a "Texas Girl, Born & Raised" but is familiar with Oklahoma weather.
+She attended the University of Oklahoma (Boomer Sooner!) getting a Bachelor of Science in Meteorology with minors in Math and General Business.

 While at OU, Megan worked for the Oklahoma Mesonet, held officers positions in many student organizations, was a member of the Pride of Oklahoma Color Guard, and did weather for the on-campus newscast OU Nightly.
-She gained valuable forecasting and broadcast experience during her time at OU Nightly and as an intern at KTVT, the CBS affiliate in Dallas-Fort Worth.
+She also presented research on how color tables and graphics affect decision making during severe weather at a national conference for meteorologists.
+Outside of her school classes, she gained valuable forecasting and broadcast experience during her time at OU Nightly and as an intern at the CBS affiliate in Dallas-Fort Worth.

 Megan is a member of the American Meteorological Society and the National Weather Association.

-If you have any weather questions or just want to talk weather with Megan, feel free to send her an email at email@example.com
+If you have any weather (or STEM) questions, feel free to send her an email at email@example.com

 Laura Mock joined the FOX23 Severe Weather Team in July 2017 from WHSV in Harrisonburg, VA where she forecasted the weather for the Shenandoah Valley in Virginia and parts of West Virginia.